ddamuth19/ddamuth19/README.md

 I'm currently seeking full-time opportunities where I can apply my experience and continue to grow in a dynamic, technically challenging environment.

+This portfolio presents a concise overview of personal and professional projects I have engaged in throughout my undergraduate and graduate studies.
+These projects encompass a diverse range of disciplines, including Data Science, Machine Learning, Artificial Intelligence, and general Statistical Analyses.

+Please take your time to look around.
+If you have any questions about my experience or any included materials, I've included my email below.
+Feel free to reach out with any inquiries.
+Also, view my resume [here](https://github.com/user-attachments/files/21918968/Damuth_Resume_Aug25.pdf)!

 ---

 ## Tech Stack